usf-cs272-fall2022/usf-cs272-fall2022.github.io/_projects/testing.md

 The following video 33 minute video gives an overview of projects, how to test projects locally (starting at 13:53), testing projects remotely (starting at 24:33), and get your first functionality grade (starting at 29:38).

-Keep in mind the version of Java, appearance of Eclipse, and appearance of the Github Action runs may be slightly different between semesters.
+Keep in mind the version of Java, appearance of Eclipse, and appearance of the GitHub Action runs may be slightly different between semesters.

 <figure>
 <p>